 Today the Home Office released its Crime Survey of England and Wales, which covers violent crime, amongst other things.
 A section of the report includes the part alcohol plays in violent crimes – in 47% of violent crimes the victims report that their attackers were under the influence of alcohol.

-The report also covers domestic violence – Mark Easton has written a summary of the findings for the BBC News website, and you can find that article here
+The report also covers domestic violence – Mark Easton has written a good summary of the findings for the BBC News website, and you can find that article here

 Two million people report sexual abuse, threats, violence or abuse from a family member last year.
 Mark is right when he says it is an issue of “the sick, the poor and the separated” – if we look just at women, domestic abuse was carried out against 13% of sick or disabled women, 15% of unemployed women and 21% of separated women.